spacetelescope/mirage/docs/install.rst

 Mirage is now hosted on `Pypi <https://pypi.org/project/mirage/>`_.
 To install the latest stable version of Mirage, use the commands below.
 In this example, we create a conda environment called "mirage" and then install the software into that environment.
 After installing Mirage, there are three packages which must be installed separately.
-These are **jwst** which is the JWST calibration pipeline software, and two packages that help to create dispersed data using the grisms.
+These are: **jwst**, which is the JWST calibration pipeline software, and two packages that help to create dispersed data using the grisms.

 ::